syntaxgu/Tool_Bag/README.md

 # Note: These changes will only take effect the next time the elasticsearch user opens a new session.

-# Backup su file before any modificiations!
+# Backup /su file before any modificiations!
 sudo cp /etc/pam.d/su /etc/pam.d/su.bak
 # uncomment "pam_limits.so" to enable limits
 sudo sed -i '/pam_limits.so/s/^#//' /etc/pam.d/su